tnebooks/12th-zoology/content.en/zoology/reproduction-in-organisms/_index.md

 ## Asexual reproduction

-Asexual reproduction is wide spreadamong different organisms.
-It is common in members of Protista, Bacteria, Archaea and_Paramecia is capable of both sexual and asexual reproduction._in multicellular organisms with relatively simpler organisation.
+Asexual reproduction is wide spread among different organisms.
+It is common in members of Protista, Bacteria, Archaea and in multicellular organisms with relatively simpler organisation.
 The offsprings show “uniparental inheritance” without any genetic variation.
 The different modes of asexual reproduction seen in animals are fission, budding, fragmentation and regeneration.

 **Fission** is the division of the parent body into two or more identical daughter individuals.
 Five types of fission are seen in animals.
 They are **binary fission, multiple fission, plasmotomy, strobilation and sporulation.**